 In space, of course, you can’t have any fires because there isn’t any oxidizer (i.e. oxygen) to sustain the combustion process.
-Inside a spacecraft or in the International Space Station, however, things are a bit different.
-Inside you have the same air mixture as on Earth, but because gravity is millions of times smaller an open flame behaves significantly different.
+Inside a spacecraft or in the International Space Station, however, things are a bit different: you have the same air mixture as on Earth, but because gravity is millions of times weaker, an open flame behaves significantly different.

 Lighting a candle in space

-In zero-gravity, however, things are a lot different.
-Because there gravity is very, very weak, there’s no updraft and oxygen is drawn into the flame through a completely different mechanism.
+In microgravity, there’s no updraft and oxygen is drawn into the flame through a completely different mechanism.
 The first such experiment was performed in 1997 aboard the Columbia shuttle.
-Called Structure of Flame Balls at Low Lewis-number (SOFBALL) the experiment consisted of a sealed chamber where flames flying onboard the space shuttle can burn for a long time.
+Called Structure of Flame Balls at Low Lewis-number (SOFBALL), the experiment consisted of a sealed chamber where flames flying onboard the space shuttle can burn for a long time.

-You might have also noticed from the pictures in this article that fire has a different colour in microgravity.
-When a candle burns, it is being consumed molecule by molecule.
-Sometimes, the fuel – long strings of carbon – gets pushed upwards where it burns like charcoal, glowing yellow.
-In zero gravity, the carbon strings don’t get burned, and the flame is blue, cooler, and much much dimmer.
+You might have also noticed from the pictures in this article that fire has a different color in microgravity.
+When a candle burns, it’s being consumed molecule by molecule.
+Sometimes, the fuel — long strings of carbon — gets pushed upwards where it burns like charcoal, glowing yellow.
+Without gravity, the carbon strings don’t get burned, and the flame is blue, cooler, and much much dimmer.